Clarocque95/Excel.Coffee.Sales/Coffee.Sales.Excel.Project.md

 ### Step 7
 Changed the data format of the "Order Date" column.
 I replaced the DD/MM/YYYY format with the DD-MMM-YYYY format.
-For example, instead of 01/01/2019, the format is 01-Jan-2019.
-I also changed the format for coffee size.
-Instead of only showing a number, all the data will also include a decimal and the letters "kg" at the end.
-For example, instead of 1, the format is now 1.0.
+For example, instead of 01/01/2019, the format is now 01-Jan-2019.
+I also changed the format for the "coffee size" column.
+Instead of only showing a number, the data will also include a decimal and the letters "kg" at the end.
+For example, instead of 1, the format is now 1.0 kg.
 Finally, I changed the format in the "Sales" column and included a dollar sign.

 ### Step 8